 A: No, you do not have to.
 You will have the opportunity to approach your topic coached by experts in the modules Research Methods I and II.

-If you have any questions about the study programme or the application procedure, please arrange a personal meeting:
+If you have any questions about the program or the application process, you may contact the secretary's office or schedule a personal meeting.